 Firstly I lay with my legs up the wall (it’s called viparita karani in yoga).
 This is the great revitalising posture in yoga and 15 minutes of having your legs elevated has a surprisingly positive impact on your energy levels.
 I’ve used this technique many times to great effect at the end of a long day when evening commitments loom, or I also used it very regularly when my children were very small and were waking me every few hours in the night.

 Here’s what legs up the wall looks like ? if you imagine a wall supporting your legs.
 (The yoga teacher in me wants to note that you need to flex your feet rather than point them, and if your legs can’t make it flat against the wall, simply move your bottom away from the wall as far as you need to).

 As I was lying down I took some deep breaths into my belly and cleared my mind.
 To do something similar you could inhale for a count of four and exhale for a count of four to help you stay focused and to release a lot of the thoughts crowding your brain.

 Then I used a technique I love called Non-Personal Awareness (NPA).
 I took myself through a series of phrases around the word ‘um’ and also around the feeling of tiredness.
 SOV students will have had experiences using NPA.
 (If that’s you, I popped ‘um’ and ‘tired’ into the NPA sequence.)
-If you’ve not heard of it before, you can click here to learn more about this miracle tool.

 Once I’d used the NPA technique, I found myself naturally pausing as I formulated my response rather than saying ‘um’.
 As is the way with NPA I didn’t have to think about this and I didn’t have to force the change, the change just happened naturally.